aureliendrr/linkedin-poster/README.md

 - 💰 Cost tracking for OpenAI usage
 - 🏗️ Clean, modular architecture with separation of concerns
 - 🔧 Easy to extend and customize
+- 📝 Written in TypeScript with full type safety

 ## Setup